Ceanothus cuneatus aka Cuneate Ceanothus

 Cuneate Ceanothus, Buckbrush, Buckbrush Ceanothus

-How to care for Cuneate Ceanothus
+How difficult is it to take care of Cuneate Ceanothus

 Cuneate Ceanothus requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.